mrparker909/quickNmix/cran-comments.md

-## Resubmission
+## Submission

-This is a resubmission, based on feedback from Gregor Seyer.
+This submission is a package update from 1.0.3 to 1.1.1.
 In this version I have:

-* added an example/test for the exported function fitNmix
+* added the function fitNmixPara
-* added an example/test for the exported function nll
+* added the function pCountOpenFFT

+## Reverse Dependencies Check

+* there were no reverse dependencies

 ## Test environments
 * local: Windows 10 install, R 4.1.0